 Hello, and welcome to my website.

-As a licensed reverse mortgage consultant with Finance of America Reverse LLC (FAR)—one of the nation’s leading reverse mortgage lenders—I am honored to serve homeowners age 62 and older in the Mid-Atlantic region of the U.S. I’m dedicated to helping them leverage the power of home equity to achieve greater financial independence.
-The best part of my job is educating senior clients—helping them choose good reverse mortgage options to bridge the gap between financial assets and longevity.
+As a licensed reverse mortgage consultant with Finance of America Reverse LLC (FAR)—one of the nation’s leading reverse mortgage lenders—I am honored to serve homeowners age 62 and older in the Central, South and Coastal regions of Texas.
+I’m dedicated to helping them leverage the power of home equity to achieve greater financial independence.
+The best part of my job is developing lasting relationships with my borrowers, and helping to educate the business community about the number of practical uses for reverse mortgages.

 Please consider me a resource.
 I invite you to explore my website to learn more—and please contact me if you have any questions or would like a free reverse mortgage consultation.
 I’m happy to share my expertise, answer all your questions, and help you determine if a reverse mortgage is a good financial solution for you.
 And if so, I’ll guide you through the loan process, every step of the way.